spatie/payment/README.md

 All the examples above are coded to an interface: it should be fairly easy to swap out Europabank and use an other provider like [Ingenico](http://payment-services.ingenico.com/).
 You most certainly are welcome to send push requests to implement other providers.

+## About Spatie
+Spatie is webdesign agency in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).